DATAMATH CALCULATOR MUSEUM

-A similar product was sold by Radio Shack with the EC-4002.
+A similar product was sold by Radio Shack with the EC-4002 and by Hanimex with the SLC 891.
 Later the LC-1038MN added an alarm clock.
 Japanese competitor Canon introduced a smaller Databank with the LC-MEMO in 1978, too.

 Don't miss later Personal products like the Avigo, introduced 20 years later.